 I have a 12-year-old son from a previous relationship.
 I had him in my 20s, when the concept of fertility and motherhood was foreign and abstract to me.
 Becoming a mother changed my life in distinct and profound ways, and I knew I would welcome another child if ever remarried and the circumstances were right.
 Then I did remarry, and about a year ago, my husband and I started actively trying to get pregnant.

-In March I was pregnant and miscarried early.
-In May I was pregnant again, was diagnosed with a missed miscarriage at eight weeks, and had a D&C in the beginning of June.
+In March I was pregnant and lost the baby early.
+In May I was pregnant again, was diagnosed with a missed pregnancy loss at eight weeks, and had a D&C in the beginning of June.
 By October, I was pregnant again, this time via IVF.
-On November 20, my birthday no less, I had another D&C for another missed miscarriage.
+On November 20, my birthday no less, I had another D&C for another missed pregnancy loss.

 1. It’s so damn common.

-I never thought about miscarriage all that much before this year.
+I never thought about pregnancy loss all that much before this year.
 It was a concept, in the way motherhood had been before I became a mother.
 I knew it happened, but I didn’t fear or consider it could happen to me.
 I live my life very transparently.

 2. Speaking about it alleviates the shame.